How To Choose a K-Series Map Sensor

 What Does MAP Stand For?

-MAP stands for manifold absolute pressure sensor but is also known as a manifold pressure sensor.
-Depending on who you are talking to, air pressure or MAP air flow sensor, though they are all the same thing.
+MAP stands for manifold absolute pressure sensor, but is also known as a manifold pressure sensor.
+Depending on who you are talking to, air pressure or the MAP air flow sensor, though they are all the same thing.

 Can I Drive With A Faulty MAP Sensor?